mel-project/docs.themelio.org/content/basic-concepts/05-tokenomics.md

 In particular, we have an initial $2^{20}$ microSYM/block (around 1.04 SYM) inflation rate, that decays by half every 1,000,000 blocks (approximately 1 year).

 Unlike in other blockchains, this inflation is not simply paid out as a block reward to the stakers.
-Instead, it is _evenly split_ between two uses:
+Instead, it is [_split_ between two uses](https://github.com/themeliolabs/themelio-node/issues/86):

-- 50% **funds a mel-denominated pseudo-block-reward**.
+- 99.61% **funds a mel-denominated pseudo-block-reward**.
 This is by using the sym to buy mel in the [Melswap]({{<ref "../specifications/tech-melmint.md#specification">}}) MEL/SYM market.
 The mel bought is then deposited into the fee pool to be distributed among the stakers.
-- 50% **subsidizes Melmint**, by using the sym to buy erg in the SYM/ERG market.
+- 0.39% **subsidizes Melmint**, by using the sym to buy erg in the SYM/ERG market.
 The erg bought is then destroyed.
-This is essentially an "auction" of newly printed sym for Melmint computation, ensuring constant activity in the Melmint mechanism.
+This is essentially an "auction" of newly printed sym for Melmint computation, bootstrapping a small amount ofactivity in the Melmint mechanism.

 ## Staker income summary